JetBrains/awesome-pycharm/README.md

 ## Videos

 * [Python Beginner Tutorial 1 - Install and Setup PyCharm IDE](https://youtu.be/0y5XlNeFxNk)
-covers the instillation of the latest version of Python 3 and instillation and setup of the Free JetBrains PyCharm IDE.
-After watching this video you will know how to run your very first python script (Hello World). *(2017-05-19)*
+covers the installation of the latest version of Python 3 and installation and setup of the Free JetBrains PyCharm IDE.
+After watching this video you will know how to run your very first Python script. *(2017-05-19)*

 ---